Jorge Vega

 Jorge Alfredo Vega López (born 15 July 1995) is a Guatemalan male artistic gymnast, representing his nation at international competitions.

 Gymnastics career

-He competed at world championships, including the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.
+Vega competed at world championships, including the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.

-Vega Lopez won Guatemala's first ever gold medal in gymnastics at the Pan American Games in Toronto, Canada during the 2015 edition of the games.
+He won Guatemala's first ever gold medal in gymnastics at the Pan American Games in Toronto, Canada during the 2015 edition of the games.